Guide · Wedding guest

 First, read the invitation like a stylist

-Three things decide your outfit before taste enters the room: the venue (grass changes your shoes, a church changes your neckline), the hour (an evening reception forgives shine; a noon ceremony does not), and the dress code, which is a request from the couple, not a suggestion.
+Three things decide your outfit before taste enters the room: the venue (grass changes your shoes, a church changes your neckline), the hour (an evening reception forgives shine; a noon ceremony does not), and the dress code, which is the couple telling you what attire they want standing in their photographs.
+It's a request, not a suggestion.
 Dress like you read the invite twice.

 The garden or rustic wedding

 Outdoors in September means sun at four, chill at seven.
-Go mid-weight and movable: a slip or bias-cut midi with a knit or tailored layer you can shed, in colours that agree with the season turning — sage, rust, dusty blue, tobacco.
-Block heels or dressy flats, because stilettos lose every negotiation with a lawn.
+Go mid-weight and movable: a slip or bias-cut midi with a knit or tailored layer you can shed, in colors that agree with the season turning — sage, rust, dusty blue, tobacco.
+A block heel that stays on top of the grass or a dressy flat, because stilettos lose every negotiation with a lawn.
 Bare shoulders are fine; bring the layer anyway.

-Start from our styled base: The occasion — an events look built exactly for this register, priced three ways.
+Start from our styled base: The occasion — an events look built exactly for this register, cast and costed piece by piece.

 The city or formal wedding

 Indoors, evening, real shoes.
-This is where a column midi in a rich solid, structured tailoring, or — after six — considered shine earns its keep.
+A hard floor removes the only constraint that matters outdoors, so the room rewards a column midi in a rich solid, structured tailoring, or — after six — considered shine.
 Metallics and sequins read celebratory at night and costume at noon; time them honestly.

 Two of ours to steal from: The birthday dress (occasion-grade without trying too hard) and Sequins, no occasion. — which, for a September evening reception, finally has its occasion.